-Estates managers make sure that our hospitals and other sites are the safest and best possible places to be for patients, staff and visitors.
+Estates managers make sure that our hospitals and other sites are the safest, most environmentally-friendly and best possible places to be for patients, staff and visitors.

 As an estates manager, you're responsible responsible for maintaining NHS properties.
 This may include: